-The annual Perseid meteor shower is one of the most popular because it happens on warm summer nights, when gazing at the starry sky is always enjoyable.
+BLOOMINGTON, Ind. -- The annual Perseid meteor shower happens on warm summer nights, when gazing at the starry sky is always enjoyable.
 This year the Perseids will peak on the night of Aug.
 12-13.
-Unfortunately the moon will be full just one day before that, so moonlight will strongly interfere with observing meteors.
-Even in a clear dark sky only the brightest meteors will be visible.
+The moon will be almost new, so moonlight will not interfere with observing meteors.

 BLOOMINGTON, Ind. -- The shorter nights of summer will still offer a variety of sights for skywatchers.Mercury and Venus, the two innermost planets, will put on an evening show.
 Try to spot them soon after sunset in July.

 BLOOMINGTON, Ind. -- The planets Venus and Mars will pass through the Beehive Cluster of stars in June.
 Binoculars will make the scene especially attractive.

 BLOOMINGTON, Ind. -- Venus will put on its best show of the year during May, shining brilliantly in the western evening sky until very late.
 At the start of the month it will be easy to spot between the horns of the constellation Taurus the Bull.